![]() |

 I always use a paper backed veneer on the back side of my panels if the face side uses a paper backed veneer.
 Others say they never use a backer/balance veneer and haven't had any warping problems.
 I think this largely depends on several factors.

-The best option may be to use a water based contact cement and back the panel with cheaper paper backed veneer.
-This is what I do and I never have to worry about warping.
+The best option may be to use a water-based contact cement and back the panel with a cheap paper-backed veneer.
+This is what I do and I never have to worry about warping. |

 |